 Chives are a herb that many associate with spring, but they can be grown indoors all winter, and are actually quite decorative.
 To harvest, snip off bunches close to the base of the plant with scissors.
 If the chives stop producing new growth, put the pot in a dark closet for a few weeks, then bring it back to the sunny window and it should spring back to life.
 The purple flowers that chives produce are edible and delicious in salads, with a garlic-y flavour and crunchy texture.

-RELATED: Grow Your Own Food: Choosing Seeds
+RELATED: Grow Your Own Food: Putting the Garden to Bed for Winter

 Use chives in omelettes, salads, dressings, as a garnish over potatoes and cream-based soups, or baked into scones and savoury muffins.
 Here are 19 ways you can use chives in your recipes!